Downloads

 26. No cans/tins or glass bottles allowed on the bank.

-32. On Sundays when matches are held on Jackson’s pegs 1,2,3,4,5,6 are reserved for pleasure anglers.
+32. On Sundays when matches are held on Reddish Angling Club, pegs 1,2,3,4,5,6 are reserved for pleasure anglers.

-33. The deliberate feeding of waterfowl is prohibited.
+33. The deliberate feeding of water fowl is prohibited.

 35. All fish must be handled with the utmost care.
-No fish to be unhooked on the ground, this includes laying your landing net on the ground.
-If an angler is unable to unhook a fish in the landing net on their lap, a unhooking mat must be used.
-The fish must not leave the area of the peg it was caught, any pictures to be taken quickly and the fish not held more than 6" above the ground.
-It must then be returned to the water on the peg from which it was caught
+No fish to be unhooked on the ground, this include slaying your landing net on the ground.
+If an angler is unable to unhook a fish in the landing net or on their lap, an unhooking mat must be used.

 Work Parties.

 • Each member to attend one working party per year.
 The date of the working parties will be announced at each month’s general meetings by the Banks Officer.
-A yearly list will be given out at the Annual general meeting
+A yearly list will be given out at the Annual general meeting and on pond notice board.

 • New members joining after the date of the last work party will be exempt for that year.